leemengtw/cat-recognition-train/README.md

 pyenv install 3.6.1
 ```

-Create a new virtual environment to manage/minimize dependencies and use the env under current project folder.
+Create a new virtual environment to manage dependencies
+and use the env under current project folder.
 ```commandline
 pyenv virtualenv 3.6.1 py3.6-ml-app
 cd cat-recognition-app/
 pyenv local py3.6-ml-app
 ```

 Install libraries for training models and visualization.
+We will train our models using TensorFlow on jupyter notebook.
 ```commandline
 pip install numpy tensorflow jupyter matplotlib seaborn tqdm
 ```

-- Train a Convoluational Neural Network
+## Train a Convoluational Neural Network

 ## Miscellaneous